mhollingshead/translyric-game/README.md

 # Translyric

-*Guess the song based on the translated lyrcs*
+*Guess the song based on the translated lyrcs-- a 24-hour pair programming project for BrainFlix*

 ## Installation